 Adopt-a-Patch: Another way to help nature

-Those looking to spend time in nature this summer have a chance to get out and make a difference for a nature — both now and into the future.
+Those looking to spend some time outside have a chance to get out and make a difference for a nature — both now and into the future.

-The Nature Conservancy of Canada (NCC) is launching a volunteer-driven “Adopt-a-Patch” program to control invasive plant species at Golden Ranches.
+The Nature Conservancy of Canada (NCC) has launched a volunteer-driven “Adopt-a-Patch” program to control invasive plant species at Golden Ranches.

-Golden Ranches conservation site, located in the UNESCO Beaver Hills Biosphere, east of Edmonton, is jointly owned and managed by NCC, Alberta Conservation Association, Edmonton and Area Land Trust and Alberta Fish and Game Association.
+The Golden Ranches conservation site, located in the UNESCO Beaver Hills Biosphere, east of Edmonton, is jointly owned and managed by NCC, Alberta Conservation Association, Edmonton and Area Land Trust, and Alberta Fish and Game Association.

 In 2021, Project Forest, a non-profit focused on rewilding landscapes, started work at Golden Ranches to return a previously cultivated field there to natural habitats characteristic of the region.
 To do so, over 100,000 seedlings of native trees and shrubs were planted.